The Project Finance Law Review: Islamic Finance

 A second concern in respect of shariah-based provisions is that it may be unclear whether English law or shariah principles should prevail in the case of a conflict.
-In approaching this question, it is worth asking whether English judges possess the necessary expertise to decide cases involving Islamic principles, and if they were to do so, which interpretation (or madhab) they would apply.
+In approaching this question, it is worth asking whether English judges possess the necessary expertise to decide cases involving Islamic principles and, if they were to do so, which madhab they would apply.

 The English courts have customarily approached these issues by ruling that any shariah-based elements are part of the commercial content of an agreement, not its legal and justiciable provisions.
 Therefore, only English law principles will be applied and the parties must satisfy themselves that the document is shariah-compliant using other channels.5

-In practice, this is done by an agreed expert on shariah giving a fatwa (or ruling) to the above effect before the parties enter into the agreement.
+In practice, this is done by an agreed expert on shariah giving a ruling (fatwa) to the above effect before the parties enter into the agreement.
 The parties will typically include provisions within the facility agreement acknowledging that each is satisfied that the document in question is fully compliant with shariah and that the fatwa stating this is legitimate.6

 Participants in project financings are increasingly opting for Islamic facility documents to be governed by local laws, particular for Middle Eastern projects.
 This may be owing to the requirements of the local country, the doctrine of lex situs as outlined above or the influence of domestic lenders.